 Many oak trees live longer than 150 years, although few reach the age of one southern live oak (Quercus virginiana) in Louisiana, which American Forests, a conservation organization, estimates to be 1,500 years old.
 Beside southern live oak, large and long-lived oak varieties include holly oak (Quercus ilex), which like southern like oak is hardy in U.S. Department of Agriculture plant hardiness zones 7 through 10; canyon live oak (Quercus chrysolepis, USDA zones 8 through 10); and valley oak (Quercus lobata, USDA zones 7 through 9).

 For oak trees, 50 years counts as short-lived.
 A native of the southeastern United States, laurel oak (Quercus laurifolia) lives 50 to 60 years and grows to about 65 feet tall.
 Also native to the Southeast, water oak (Quercus nigra) reaches 60 to 80 feet tall and lives 30 to 50 years.
 Laurel oak and water oak are hardy in USDA zones 6 through 10.

-Factors that Increase Lifespan
+Factors That Increase Lifespan

-Factors that Limit Lifespan
+Factors That Limit Lifespan

 Compacted soil, changes to your yard's grade or overwatering can kill your oak tree.
 The oak may take close to 10 years before succumbing to such pressures, but it will begin to decline, and you may not be able to save it once you notice its thinning canopy or dying leaves.
-If your oak bleeds sap that has a strong odor, then the tree may be infected with the disease called sudden oak death, which may kill the tree within weeks or two years.
+If your oak bleeds sap that has a strong odor, then the tree may be infected with a pathogenic disease called sudden oak death, which may kill the tree within weeks to two years.
 The disease is incurable and can spread to other susceptible plants if you don't remove the affected tree from your yard.